The Ultimate Guide to Caring for Your “”Prayer Plant””

 Spring

-• Begin fertilizing your Prayer Plant every 4-6 weeks with a balanced liquid fertilizer diluted to half strength.
+• Start fertilizing every 4-6 weeks with a balanced liquid fertilizer diluted to half strength.

 • Check for new growth and trim any dead or yellowing leaves to encourage bushier growth.